ltiao/ltiao.github.io.nikola/posts/how-i-customized-my-nikola-powered-site.rst

    which contains the search form, source link and translation links, i.e. the alt menu.
 5. Stick the footer to the bottom, loosely based on the Bootstrap `Sticky footer example`_ and its corresponding `CSS file`_.

+.. admonition:: TODO

+   Since we are now using the vertical (stacked) Nav pills, we can still use one level submenus, but this will create a dropdown menu, which looks ugly for vertical navs.
+With Bootstrap 2.3.2 you could use the ``nav-header`` class to create a grouped list, but this no longer exists in Bootstrap 3.
+So we define our own. *Coming soon.*

 Tweaks
 ------